Anshumanyadav32/Recepie-sharing-Community/README.md

 # Recepie-sharing-Community
-In which user can see and share their recepie
+In which user can see and share their recepie and everyone can use it